Skip to Main Content

 • For Beinecke staff, use the date of the instruction/outreach event.

-• For specialized repositories, choose a date that is approximately a week after the instruction/outreach event will occur in order to allow time for the.Aeon Transactions associated with the Activity to be completed (that is, their status = Request Finished).
+• For specialized repositories, choose a date that is approximately a week after the instruction/outreach event will occur in order to allow time for the Transactions associated with the Activity to be completed (that is, their status = Request Finished).

-Aeon Activity Maintenance (Aeon_2 Instance Only)
+Activity Maintenance

-ART: = Arts Library Special Collections | DIV: Divinity Library Special Collections | LWL: = Lewis Walpole Library | MHL: = Medical Historical Library | MSSA: = Manuscripts and Archives | MUS: = Music Library Special Collections | YCBA: = Yale Center for British Art |SHARED: Use for classes that are using materials from multiple sites.
+ART: = Arts Library Special Collections | BRBL: Beinecke Library | DIV: Divinity Library Special Collections | LWL: = Lewis Walpole Library | MHL: = Medical Historical Library | MUS: = Music Library Special Collections | YCBA: = Yale Center for British Art | SHARED: Use for classes that are using materials from multiple sites.

 • The assigned End Date for the Activity has passed.